technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 09/Lab09.md

     not be done here due to the tenant permission restrictions.
 Consider the next Task, if you have a tenant with the permissions.

-## Tasks to be done in production environment
+## Task to be done in production environment

 In a production environment, the support ticket generation will be mainly mail based.
+>[!Alert]
+>

-This task is **not** meant to be performed in this test environment, since the tenant has restrictions on using the mail account.
-These steps can be added to the flow after the step 10 of the **Exercise 5:
+>This task is **not** meant to be performed in this test environment,
+>since the tenant has restrictions on using the mail account.
+These steps
+>can be added to the flow after the step 10 of the **Exercise 5:
-Automating Support Ticket Creation with Power Automate**, if you have a tenant which can send and receive mail.
+>Automating Support Ticket Creation with Power Automate**, if you have a
+>tenant which can send and receive mail.
+>

-Ignore this task in this execution.
-This has been added purely for learning and understanding of the mail generation part and setting up the incoming mail as a trigger which will play a main part in the IT support operations and then testing the agent
+>Ignore this task in this execution.
+This has been added purely for
+>learning and understanding of the mail generation part and setting up
+>the incoming mail as a trigger which will play a main part in the IT
+>support operations and then testing the agent

 1. Below Add a new row action click on (+) and select **Add an action**.